 There's no better way to see the many sights of Annapolis than to take a dog-friendly walking tour or boat cruise.

-On Watermark’s always-popular Colonial Annapolis Walking Tour, you and your colonially-clad guide will visit historic landmarks such as the Maryland State House and Paca House.
-On the water, Watermark’s wide array of Cruises on the Bay include rides on the Severn River and Spa Creek aboard the spacious Harbor Queen, a faux tugboat, or the Annapolis Water Taxi.
+On Watermark's always-popular Colonial Annapolis Walking Tour, you and your colonially-clad guide will visit historic landmarks such as the Maryland State House and Paca House.
+On the water, Watermark's vast array of Cruises on the Bay includes rides on the Severn River and Spa Creek aboard the spacious Harbor Queen, a faux tugboat, or the Annapolis Water Taxi.

 Get Some Exercise

 For those looking to get a bit closer to the water, your dog can do what all the cool local dogs do – play in the sand and go swimming in the river – at the Dog Beach at Quiet Waters Park.
-You can take things up a notch by renting a stand up paddleboard, complete with life jackets for both you and your dog, at Capital SUP.
-And if your dog isn’t a fan of the water, or perhaps you’re not a fan of the wet dog smell, take a trip to the newest dog park in town: the 10,000 square-foot playground at Happy Tails Pet Resort.
+You can take things up a notch by renting a stand-up paddleboard, complete with life jackets for you and your dog, at Capital SUP.
+And if your dog isn't a fan of the water, or perhaps you're not a fan of the wet dog smell, take a trip to the newest dog park in town: the 10,000-square-foot playground at Happy Tails Pet Resort.

 Take a paddle with your pooch!
 Image courtesy of Annapolis Discovered.